-Taking the kids along on your next trip?
-You’ll need to plan some activities between your trips to kvarim and Gedolim.
+Taking the kids along on your next Israel trip?
+You’ll need to plan some activities between your trips to kevarim and Gedolim.
 These ideas will keep the whole family happy.

 Because most families base their trip in Jerusalem, the attractions we are recommending are either in Jerusalem or within a short drive.
 Also, we’ve focused on children approximately 4 years old and up.
 Any younger than that and you should just stick with activities they enjoy at home.
 Playgrounds are very plentiful in Israel!